2013 BYU Cougars football team: Texas

-At first many fans thought the game would be a repeat of last week as a severe thunderstorm hit Provo at 4 PM.
-Kickoff was immediately postponed from 5:06 PM as a 55-minute warmup was still required for both teams.
+At first many fans thought the game would be a repeat of last week as a severe thunderstorm hit Provo at 4 p.m..
+Kickoff was immediately postponed from 5:06 p.m. as a 55-minute warmup was still required for both teams.
 Some of the players were able to go to the fans and interact with them before heading back to the locker room during the delay, giving the fans additional motivation.
 Nearly an hour after the storm hit, a start time of 6:52 was announced, resulting in a 1-hour, 46 minute lightning delay.
 The rain would continue on and off throughout the rest of the game, but no one expected the performance BYU put up.

 Sophomore Quarterback Taysom Hill found lane after lane and was able to dominate the Texas line, setting a BYU record with 15.2 yards per rush, but he wasn't alone.
 For the second consecutive game Jamaal Williams would go over the century mark, and Paul Lasike would also add 86 rushing yards.
 It was part of a record performance for BYU- 550 rushing yards, which also became the most rushing yardage Texas has ever given up.
 For individual totals Hill had 259 yards rushing, the second highest rushing total for a BYU QB, and Williams had 182 yards rushing.
 Hill's passing yardage was less than impressive (9–26 with 129 yards and 1 interception), but with the running lanes throughout BYU was able to dominate and shock the #15 ranked Longhorns.

 After the game, BYU swept the FBS Independent Player of the Week Awards and won a lot of other national attention awards.